InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Experimental data

 We begin by finding the single-sub-band regime, following the method discussed in \Cref{sec:TGP_measurements}.
 The non-local signal below the Al parent gap vanishes for $\Vp < -1.18\,$V, which we interpret as the point at which the wire is fully depleted.
 We focus our Stage 1 scans on a $\Vp$ range of $30\,$mV above this value.

 In \Cref{fig:deviceA_stage1}(a,b), we show the cutter gate fraction for ZBPs at, respectively, the left and right junctions as a function of $B$ and $\Vp$.
 The black lines in \Cref{fig:deviceA_stage1}(a,b) encloses the regions in which the cutter gate fraction for ZBPs at the left or right junction is greater than $> 70\%$.
 Finally, in \Cref{fig:deviceA_stage1}(c), we show the fraction of junction transparencies at which there are ZBPs at both junctions, plotted as a function of $B$ and $\Vp$.
 The black line indicates the part of the phase diagram where the cutter gate fraction for ZBPs at both junctions is $> 70\%$.
-Stage 1 data was taken for 5 different cutter gate voltages at each junction, or in total 25 $\Vlc, \Vrc$ settings.
-The cutter gate voltages were chosen so that $\Gag$ of each junction is in the range $0.1$-$1.0\, e^2/h$.
-In Stage 1, we find $(B, \Vp)$ values at which there are ZBPs at both junctions for more than $17$ out of $25$ $(\Vlc, \Vrc)$ pairs or, in other words, for which the cutter gate fraction for ZBPs at both junctions is $> 70\%$.
-Clusters of such points are the candidate regions of topological phase yielded by Stage 1 of the TGP, dubbed ROI$_1$ in Ref.~\onlinecite{Pikulin21}.